-When we were approached to embark on a rebrand for the fro-yo franchise 16 Handles, we knew this project was going to be cool, yo.
+When we were approached for fro yo restaurant branding for the NYC franchise 16 Handles, we knew this project was going to be cool, yo.
 See what we did there?!
 The more we learned about our new client, the more we understood just how passionate founder Solomon Choi was about his product and the frozen yogurt empire that he built from the ground up.

 This project was unique in terms of a rebranding project.
 The logo needed to stay intact, and the client was only open to a slight refresh.
 They wanted to keep elements of the brand that they had established in 2008 to maintain the brand awareness they’d established in the markets they were in.
 Since they had an internal graphic design department, the client was looking for an outside firm to come in and elevate the brand so that they could continue to carry it out.

 We started with a Let It All Hang Out session where our team traveled to the 16 offices in NYC to learn about the company’s goals and mission straight from the founder and his key leaders and to dig into what had worked in the past and had not worked.
 We also visited the stores to get a handle on what they had in place in their different stores throughout the various neighborhoods.

 After our Let It All Hang Out session, we decided it would be valuable to deploy a customer survey to find out what the current customers knew and loved about the brand and what they felt was lacking.
 This allowed us to uncover the true 16 Handles target market.
 With this information, we were able to identify the quintessential 16 Handles customer.